 3. Let your child lose

-It’s tempting to save your child from loss and failure.
+In many social situations, it’s tempting to save your child from loss and failure.
 You might let her win, especially when you know she has no chance at doing so on her own.

 Trouble is, this gives her a false notion of playing and competition.
-Allowing her to lose gives her an even better gift than winning: The ability to cope with disappointment.
+Allowing her to lose gives her an even better gift than winning: the ability to cope with disappointment.

 Saving her from every struggle won’t shield her from these challenging feelings.
-By letting her to lose, you’re helping her develop grit, perseverance, and strategic thinking.
+By letting her to lose, you’re helping her develop grit, perseverance, self-regulation, and strategic thinking.

 You’re better off showing her new techniques to try or explaining the rules once again.
 You might even take a break, or play only one round.
 But don’t allow her to win every game because you don’t want her to feel sad or upset.